a-batashev/deploy_backup/src/Configurator/readme.txt

-Put your configuration scripts to this folder.
+Put your configuration scripts in this folder.
 Filename of the script must be '<PresetName>.php'